-Although the simulation pointed to a successful operation, there are many concerns about this design.
-During release in the MUMPS process the large beams might stick to the substrate due to surface tension.
-Also during high voltage operation, the same failure may occur due to electrostatic attraction between the beam and substrate.
-Although bushing will prevent such failures, it was not included in our layout because of the simulator limitations.
-Also, the theoretical determination of static displacement is dependent on the accuracy of both Young's modulus (165GPa) and the suspension beam widths and depths.
-Our model perfect assumes geometric dimensions whereas the actual structure will have dimensions that vary slightly with the fabrication process.
+During release in the MUMPs process, the large beams might stick to the substrate due to surface tension.
+The same failure may occur during high voltage operation due to electrostatic attraction between the beam and the substrate.
+Although bushing will prevent such failures, it was not included in our lavout because of the simulator Also, limitations. the theoretical determination of static displacement is dependent on the accuracy of both Young's modulus (165GPa) and the suspension beam widths and depths.
+Our model assumes perfect aeometric dimensions whereas the actual structure will have dimensions that vary slightly with the fabrication process.